q

 If you are a student, check out Commerzbank’s free student bank account with additional benefits.

-❗️ Promotion: Commerzbank currently offers a €50 starting credit (“Startguthaben²“) if you open their free Girokonto online and use the account for three months.
+❗️ Promotion: Commerzbank currently offers a €50 starting credit (“Startguthaben²“) if you open their Girokonto online and use the account for three months.
 You also need to agree to marketing emails or calls in order to get the starting credit.
 More information on Commerzbank’s website or in our step-by-step guide.

 Go to Commerzbank